ahmedhelow/ahmedhelow/README.md

 - 👋 Hi, I’m @ahmedhelow
 - 👀 I’m interested in coding and building interesting projects
-- 🌱 I’m currently studying Computer Science at University of Washiington
+- 🌱 I’m currently studying Computer Science at University of Washington

 <!---